How big a bag?

 Fang

-An outstanding and versatile all-round mountaineering pack that's ideal for the biggest days.
+A versatile all-round mountaineering pack, as at home while cragging as it is on big alpine faces.
 Tough and strippable, it can be used with or without its lid.